pashupati-singh/true-mine-3269/backend/README.md

 - POST:- /user/login

-- Description: Login the registered user.
+- Description: Log in to the registered user.
 - Request Body: JSON object with properties email & password.
 - Response: JSON object with the username, token & success message.

 - POST:- /user/logout

 - Description: Logged out the user.
-- Request Body: Need token to Logged.
+- Request Body: Need token to be Logged.
 - Response: Success message.

 _These Endpoints are for products._